 You haven’t any form of control over the investment returns or the company operations.

 REIT dividends are heavily taxed as ordinary income (up to 37%).
 Rental property owners, instead, can deduct their expenses for the managing of the property.

-The most practical approach to making money through real estate is to buy physical property and rent it to tenants.
+The most practical approach to making money through real estate is to buy a physical property and rent it to tenants.

 The higher the rent, the higher your profit.

 You have complete control of your own property.

 You decide upgrades, monthly rent, potential tenants, etc.

 Obviously, it requires more effort and active work.

 If you are a real estate market expert, you can find great deals and easily make six figures gains.